-At International Medical Clinic (IMC) and International Paediatric Clinic (IPC) (the “Practice”, “Us” or “We”), our principal concern is, and always will be, the health of patients who visit our practice.
+At International Medical Clinic (IMC) (the “Practice”, “Us” or “We”), our principal concern is, and always will be, the health of patients who visit our practice.
 A high level of trust and confidentiality is required to ensure the confidence of the patients we serve.

 - What is Personal Health Information?